starfederation/datastar-restructure-interim/code/php/sdk/README.md

     'onlyIfMissing' => true,
 ]);

-// Removes one or more signal paths from the store.
+// Removes signals from the store.
 $sse->removeSignals(['foo', 'bar']);

 // Executes JavaScript in the browser.